yokolet/tranquil-beach/dp/lp_subsequence.md

 #### Description

-Given a string s, find the longest palindromic subsequence's length in s.
+Given a string `s`, find the length of the longest palindromic subsequence.

-The maximum length of s is 1000.
+The maximum length of `s` is 1000.

 #### Example 1
 Input: `"bbbab"`

-Output: 4
+Output: `4`

 Explanation: `"bbbb"` is the longest palindromic subsequence.

 #### Example 2
 Input: `"cbbd"`

-Output: 2
+Output: `2`

 Explanation: `"bb"` is the longest palindromic subsequence.

 #### How to Solve

-Go over all characters one by one.
-While iterating, make substring length longer one by one.
-Save the length of palindrome to an auxiliary array as a state.
-Using the auxiliary array as previous state, update the length.

-If 2 dimensional array is used, it is easy to understand.
-However, it runs very slow.
-This solution uses 2 independent arrays to keep previous and ongoing states.
+The dynamic programming is the approach taken here.
+The solution uses two 1D auxiliary arrays rather than 2D array.
+It helps to reduce a space complexity.
+The values are lengths of palindrome at index `i`.

+One of the auxiliary arrays saves previous states.
+Another saves ongoing states.
+Starting from the last index, compare characters one by one.
+If two characters are the same, update the current length using the previous state.
+Decrement the starting index and repeat.

 #### Solution
 - Python